anatman-org/prime/README.txt

 my head is spinning
 it is quiet for a while

-  "do you play?"
+  "will you play for me?"

-  the points to the bowl of beads on the table
+  She points to the bowl of beads on the table
-                                      i only want to be here with Her

-i nod, awkwardly
-it was a rhetorical question

-  "do you want ...
-    to play for me?"

-i feel like a child
-confronted with this game of glass beads

-asked if i want to play?
+"yes"
-of course i want to play
+i play

 ---